FengCheng-Space/PSCC/README.md

 # Quick start
 -----
-We provided a example dataset:"Quake_10x_Bladder" in the <a herf="https://github.com/FengCheng-Space/PSCC/tree/main/Example_data">folder as a defult datasets.
+We provided an example dataset:"Quake_10x_Bladder" in the <a herf="https://github.com/FengCheng-Space/PSCC/tree/main/Example_data">folder as a defult datasets.
 You just run the following code in your command lines:
 "python main.py"

 # Requirement